HIGH TECH FROM NATURE

 To understand why virgin wool is a high-tech raw material, we have to start at the very origin which is the fibre, the mechanics of the fibre.
 Pure new wool was invented by nature to individually personally insulate mammals and maintain the same temperature.
 This can be explained best in comparison to other types of fibre.

-Cotton grows in dry climatic conditions and has the task of soaking and holding its moisture when it rains or there is morning dew.
-It also keeps the seed, later the germ cool and supplies it with water for a long time.
-So cotton is meant precisely for commentary use rather than for clothing.
-This basically means using the material from its original purpose thus abusing the crop to some extent.
+Cotton grows in dry climatic conditions and has the task - when it rains or when there is morning dew - to soak up moisture and keep the seed - later the germ - cool and supplied with water for a long time.
+So cotton is meant precisely for complementary use than for clothing.
+Basically, this is a violation of the material.

 "WOOL IS SO WELL SUITED FOR THIS BECAUSE IT IS SIMPLY MEANT FOR INSULATION.
 THAT IS ITS ORIGINAL INTENTION.
 THIS IS WHAT WE USE IT FOR."